opus1993/pubrepo/content/post/2021-03-01-data-evangelist-part-3/index.md

 ## Removing Barriers

 Kenny Ning's [blog post](https://kleandata.substack.com/p/data-science-is-different) on his poor experiences as a new hire tell the all-too-common story.
-Their job description read “Data Scientist” with requirements of “Master’s degree or higher; experience in deep learning frameworks a plus.”
+His employer's job description read “Data Scientist” with requirements of “Master’s degree or higher; experience in deep learning frameworks a plus.”
 But that was not the content of the job.

 In the end, Kenny was more than glad to get out and find a company where management was actually competent enough to articulate what they were looking for.
-The best tools are largely open source.
+Ironically, the best tools are largely open source.
 Much of the talent is already out there, and even upskilling can be relatively inexpensive.
-Although the models may be complex, the delivery is user centric.
-Human in the loop machine learning is intentionally not disruptive to customer UX or company operations.

 {{<tweet 1366430206181969922>}}